-- LaTeX is a high-quality typesetting system, designed for the production of technical and scientific documentation.
-LaTeX is required for creating PDFs from Markdown using Pandoc.
-This is useful for creating handouts from assignments.
+- LaTeX is a high-quality typesetting system designed for the production of technical and scientific documentation.
+We require LaTeX for creating PDFs from Markdown using Pandoc, which is useful for creating handouts from assignments.

 Add Julia, Pandoc, and LaTeX to the path if they were not added to the path during installation.

-Packages are what gives Atom its powers.
+Packages are what give Atom its powers.
 Packages can be added from

 latex-completions(This does not work with markdown files when language-markdown is enabled.
 I don’t yet know how to fix it.
 Works fine otherwise.)

-hasklig(optinal but improves readability of Julia code since Julia uses similar syntax as Haskell for some operations)
+hasklig(optional but improves the readability of Julia code since Julia uses a similar syntax as Haskell for some operations)

 markdown-preview-plususes Pandoc to preview markdown files.
-This enables support for equation through
+It enables support for equations through

 mathjaxand support for citations through

 <problem>.jl: Write the algorithm into the Julia file.
-Common pattern to write the
+A common pattern to write the

 @timemacro to receive running time and allocated memory.
 Be sure to do this after compiling the function once to obtain a good measurement.